 The Faculty Representative Notebook is a guide for faculty representatives.
-The notebook is on the CEA website and the CEAmobile app.
+The notebook is on the CEA website under "Forms."
 It contains all the information you need to be an effective FR.

-The CEA website (www.ceaohio.org)
+The CEA Website (www.ceaohio.org)

 The Columbus Education Association was one of the first NEA locals to harness the power of the Internet to diseminate key information to its members.
 Many valuable pieces of information can be obtained by surfing to our site.
 You can read The CEA Voice, which is available online several days earlier than the print version.